Menu

 CMI Integration on WooCommerce

-1. Download the “CMI Payment Gateway for WooCommerce” plugin from the official WordPress repository or via your bank
+1. Download the “CMI Payment Gateway for WooCommerce” plugin from the official WordPress repository or directly from your bank

-2. Install and activate in WooCommerce → Settings → Payments
+2. Install and activate the plugin in WooCommerce → Settings → Payments

-4. Enable sandbox mode and test with CMI-provided test cards
+4. Enable sandbox mode and run tests using the test cards provided by CMI

-For a complete guide on creating and optimizing a WooCommerce store in Morocco, see our comparison WooCommerce vs Shopify in Morocco .
+For a complete guide on building and optimizing a WooCommerce store in Morocco, read our comparison WooCommerce vs Shopify in Morocco .

 PayZone: The Most Accessible CMI Alternative for SMEs

-PayZone is a Moroccan fintech allowing card payment acceptance without going through the traditional banking system.
-Its main advantage over CMI: simpler registration and shorter activation times (sometimes 48 to 72 hours).
+PayZone is a Moroccan fintech that allows you to accept card payments without going through the traditional banking system.
+Its main advantage over CMI is a simpler registration process and much shorter activation times — sometimes just 48 to 72 hours.

 PayZone Advantages